 This bill aims to enhance access to career and technical education (CTE) by mandating that regional CTE agreements (RCTEAs) include provisions for an access program that allows students from sending districts to enroll in non-CTE courses at receiving districts, either part-time or full-time.
-The bill amends existing law to replace the term "schools" with "districts" in several instances, ensuring that the agreements align the school calendars of sending districts with those of CTE programs to minimize scheduling conflicts.
-Additionally, it stipulates that students from sending districts will have access to CTE programming on the same basis as resident district pupils, and it encourages alignment of teacher in-service days for joint professional development initiatives.
+The bill amends existing law to replace the term "schools" with "districts" in several instances, ensuring that agreements align the school calendars of sending and receiving districts to minimize scheduling conflicts for CTE students.
+Additionally, it stipulates that students from sending districts will have access to CTE programming on the same basis as resident district pupils.
+The bill also introduces a new paragraph that defines part-time and full-time students based on their enrollment in non-CTE classes and outlines the tuition responsibilities of sending districts for these students.

 As Amended by the Senate: 188-E:1-a, 188-E:1-, 188-E:6, 188-E:7